ProofSuite/bottlemint/README.md

 # Bottlemint
 Bottlemint (Redux Tendermint, as if in a bottle) is a blockchain-backed state container for the creation of decentralized clients.
 This library connects to a Lotion.js/Tendermint chain which act as the state for multiple frontends.
+This was originally forked from [The Redux Project](https://github.com/reduxjs/redux).

 Redux is a predictable state container for JavaScript apps.
 By combining it with a decentralized datastore, clientside developers can both experiment and help to develop fully decentralized websites and clients.